KB.JPG

 2023 - present | she/her

 Kate is originally from Corpus Christi, TX.
-She is a Biology major with an emphasis in Marine Biology.
-Her career goals are to conduct research to make new discoveries and spread awareness about life in the ocean.
-In her free time, Kate enjoys surfing, kayaking, traveling, watching Harry Potter movies, and attending sport games especially baseball games!
+She started as a master’s student in the Fisheries and Mariculture program at TAMU-CC in Fall 2023.
+Her career goal is to conduct research to make new discoveries and spread awareness about life in the ocean.
+In her free time, Kate enjoys surfing, kayaking, traveling, watching Harry Potter movies, and attending sports games - Especially baseball games!

 VISITING RESEARCHERS AND FELLOWS